PureStorage-OpenConnect/oracle-scripts/fa_pg_ora_snap/README.md

 If the JSON file does not specify authentication credentials, the code will try to read the OS variables FA_HOST and API_TOKEN for authentication to the source Flash Array.\
 If the JSON file does not specify authentication credentials, the code will try to read the OS variables FA_HOST_TGT and API_TOKEN_TGT for authentication to the target Flash Array.

-# Excluding Volumes in the Protection Group

-In some scenarios you may with to exclude volumes from the snapshot-copy.
-For example, VVOLs include a config VVOL that must NOT be overwritten.\
-In this example, the JSON file allows the user to specify source volumes in the protection group that will NOT be sync'd to target volumes in the target protection group.

 # Source snapshot/target volume pairing

 If a target protection group is specified, the code will overwrite the volumes of the target protection group with the contents of the source snapshot.\